FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 Namely, given a good example, can we transfer its Color Style (Style Transfer) to our target image?
 Moreover, can we use it to create a Color Palette and use it when we want?

 Indeed we can.
-All needed was to adapt those algorithms and fine tune them into the problem we started with.
+All needed is to adapt those algorithms and fine tune them into the problem we started with.
-Namely, Analyze a Reference Image, Extract a Color Palette from it, Apply the Color Palette in the Color Grading process of the Target Image.
+Analyze a Reference Image, Extract a Color Palette from it, Apply the Color Palette in the Color Grading process of the Target Image.
-Namely, Color Palette Transfer from any image which inspire you to any image you would like!
+What does it mean?
+Transfer Color Palette from any image which inspire you to any image you would like!

 ## Fixel Recolor 1 PS

 So, ~4 years ago we started working on this problem - How to Extract a Color Palette from Reference Image and apply it on a Target Image.
 We wanted a fully Automatic Process based on Machine Learning algorithms.
-Some can do it manually, as seen in [CINEMA PALETTES](https://twitter.com/CINEMAPALETTES), but we wanted to be able to do it in a modern manner with smooth workflow within Photoshop.
+Some can do it manually, as seen in [CINEMA PALETTES][01], but we wanted to be able to do it in a modern manner with smooth workflow within Photoshop.

+Basic concept in [Fixel Recolor][98] is the Reference Image and the Target Image:
+ *	Reference Image - The image to be analyzed in order to extract its Color Palette.
+ *	Target Image - The image we would like to apply a Color Grading using a Color Palette.

 ### Under the Hood - Analyze, Extract, Use (Color Grading / Color Mapping / Style Transfer)